It's come to my attention that some futurists are

 as one approaches a gravitational singularity.

-[...] just as our model of physics breaks down when it tries to model the
+[...] just as our model of physics breaks down when it tries

-singularity at the center of a black hole, our model of the world breaks down
+to model the singularity at the center of a black hole, our

-when it tries to model a future that contains entities smarter than human.
+that contains entities smarter than human.

-I note that these descriptions can't seem to make up their mind whether they
+I note that these descriptions can't seem to make up

-are talking about an event horizon, that cannot be seen beyond, or a
+horizon, that cannot be seen beyond, or a singularity

-singularity where a model of things break down.
+where things break down.

-Unfortunately, Vinge never defined his terminology - resulting in multiple
+Unfortunately, Vinge never defined his terminology - resulting

-interpretations.
+in multiple interpretations.

 Nick Bostrom has noted: